RELATED CHAPTERS

 Effective risk management requires exploration with the adult using a person-centred approach, asking the right questions to build up a full picture.
 Not all risks will be immediately apparent; therefore risk assessments need to be regularly updated as part of the safeguarding process and possibly beyond.

-7. Decision Making and Risk Management Plan
+7. Risk Management Plan

 • identify who is responsible for each aspect of the required monitoring;